tyrrminal/data-transfigure/README.md

 # DESCRIPTION

-`Data::Transform` allows you to write reusable rules ('transformers') to modify parts (or all) of a data structure.
+`Data::Transfigure` allows you to write reusable rules ('transfigurators') to modify parts (or all) of a data structure.
 There are many possible applications of this, but it was primarily written to handle converting object graphs of ORM objects into a structure that could be converted to JSON and delivered as an API endpoint